adidtdh/AnimeGAN/README.md

   or `python test.py --checkpoint_dir checkpoint/AnimeGAN_Hayao_lsgan_300_300_1_3_10 --test_dir dataset/test/real --style_name H`

 ## 6. Convert images back into video
+  Run `python videomake.py` in the AnimeGAN directory.
+This will take the images from the results/H/ folder and make them into a video called video.avi.
 ____
 ## Results
 ------> pictures from the paper 'AnimeGAN: a novel lightweight GAN for photo animation'